©GOA |

 Companionship was the essential attitude of my former class, engraved by our initial class teacher.
 The Klassengemeinschaft (class community) still drives our yearly class reunions.

 What a change for the other two virtues.
-Individual orientation in the 1950s did not exist because everybody had to follow either a language-orientated or a scientific teaching branch.
-Concerning my "orientation," I recall a short conversation with my class teacher in my last year in school where he expressed the hope I may become a teacher.
+Individual orientation in the 1950s did not exist because everybody had to follow either a language-oriented or a scientific teaching branch.
+Concerning my "orientation," I recall a short conversation with my class teacher in my last year in school, during which he expressed the hope that I may become a teacher.
 Nope.

 Active learning in my days was limited.
 I remember we had to read an English book and write an essay afterward, or should I call a working group on oil painting active learning?

-Young folks animated the jubilee party, but it was somewhat disappointing
+Young guys animated the jubilee party, but it was somewhat disappointing

-for us old.
+for us old people.
 Red Baron was the second age group that "passed the Abitur"

 in 1954.
 Nobody was there from the year before (Abi53), so my friend Wulf